globallyunique/beyond-data-mesh/beyond-data-mesh.md

 All of the parts of a dbt solution are specified using the same kind of file-based configuration language.
 This language is the first iteration of automation of our domain language.
 You could just use these basic out-of-the-box dbt features and implement a reasonable data mesh.
 All of the configuration files taken together forms a technical domain language for your data transformation and access workflows.
 The model specifications are the only domain specific parts created using the language.
 Dbt's language is a low level and business domain independent language rather than the domain specific language we aspire to.

 We need to start making an important distinction between a technical domain language and a domain language for SMEs.
 The critical difference in a language for SMEs is that it is as close as possible to the business language they use with technical details suppressed.
 While SMEs can use a technical domain language there are almost always a much smaller audience of such SMEs.
 We ultimately want to support the full community of SMEs by making the a language that isn't overly technical.
+We want the domain language to support the creation of the data products and to move that work to the SMEs of the domain.
+Dbt's models are a great start as the data products.

 ## Dbt Macros as the Start of the DSL

 We move to being more of a DSL through the use of dbt macros.
 Macros, written using dbt's Jinja features, are pieces of code that can be reused multiple times.
 Using macros we can build higher-level abstractions that are specific to the business domain.
 We do this to avoid having SMEs creating new data products need to rewrite common complex logic.
 Instead, we can write it once as a macro and simplify and standardize that part of the logic.
 Programmers look at this as simply not repeating ourselves (DRY).
 More important than just avoiding repetition we need to design the macros so they align with the ubiquitous language of the domain.
 There are significant limits to what we can do with macros and there is still a lot of dbt complexity and detail exposed.
 However, for the right audience, domain specific macros can still be a major step forward.

 Using this approach the architecture of a data mesh node (the right side of [the context picture](#beyond-data-mesh)) looks like the following.

 <img src="./images/dbt-in-mesh-node.png" alt="dbt model config" width="75%">